CKs-Technology-News/PrivacyTools/README.md

 Source for this is claim is [here](https://www.rollingstone.com/politics/politics-features/whatsapp-imessage-facebook-apple-fbi-privacy-1261816/).
 For people saying Telegram isn't mentioned in the source article, click on the source document.
 It does cover various apps including Telegram.
 The document as PDF is hosted [here](https://propertyofthepeople.org/document-detail/?doc-id=21114562).

-- [Cyph](https://www.cyph.com/) – Is the most secure and easiest to use encryption app.
+- [Cyph](https://www.cyph.com/) – Claims to be the most secure and easiest to use encryption app.
+- [GNUnet GTK Messenger](https://git.gnunet.org/messenger-gtk.git/tree/README.md) – A GTK based GUI for the Messenger service of GNUnet.
 - [Ricochet](https://ricochet.im/) – Anonymous instant messaging (Desktop only!).
 - [Threema](https://threema.ch/en) – The messenger that puts security and privacy first.
 Pay once, chat forever.
 No collection of user data.
 Open Source client.
-[Crypto review 2021](https://soatok.blog/2021/11/05/threema-three-strikes-youre-out/) by Soatok.
+[Crypto review 2021](https://soatok.blog/2021/11/05/threema-three-strikes-youre-out/) by Soatok and [without depending on Google push](https://threema.ch/en/blog/posts/threema-push).
     - [OpenMittsu](https://www.openmittsu.de/) – A cross-platform open source implementation and desktop client for the Threema Messenger App.
 - [Safer.Chat](https://safer.chat/) – Share the room and password with your friends and you'll be able to chat securely with no need to install anything.